KSP-KOS/KOS/doc/source/language/syntax.rst

    1.123e12
    1.234e-12

-Kerobscript does not support imaginary numbers or irrational numbers or rational numbers that cannot be represented as a finite decimal (i.e.  sqrt(-1) returns a Not-a-Number error.
+Kerboscript does not support imaginary numbers or irrational numbers or rational numbers that cannot be represented as a finite decimal (i.e.  sqrt(-1) returns a Not-a-Number error.
 Pi will have to be an approximation.
 "One third", ends up being something like 0.333333333).)